Chart Color Schemes

 Population

-Population growth drivers in Oakdale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Oakdale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas until 2041.
-Future population dynamics suggest an increase just below the median national statistical area level, with Oakdale expected to gain approximately 291 persons by 2041, reflecting a total increase of 4.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected.
+The Oakdale (NSW) (SA2) is expected to grow by 292 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.5% in total over the 17 years.

 Frequently Asked Questions - Population